 Tax Implications

-South Carolina is one of the 38 states that does not levy either inheritance or estate tax.
-However, it’s worth noting that estates over $13.6 million ($27.2 million for couples) will be subject to federal estate taxes.
-Additionally, if you inherit an estate from an individual residing in a tax-imposing state, you will be responsible for paying those taxes.
+South Carolina is one of the 38 states that do not levy either a state inheritance or estate tax.
+However, it’s worth noting that estates are still subject to federal estate taxes.
+Additionally, if you inherit an estate from an individual residing in a tax-imposing state, you will be responsible for paying the taxes imposed by that state.

 Passing on Real Estate in Multiple States

 Owning property in multiple states complicates estate planning.
-A living trust may be pricier than a will, but it avoids probate in multiple states and ensures your beneficiaries receive your out-of-state real estate according to the trust’s terms.
+A living trust may be pricier than a will, but it can help avoid probate in multiple states and helps ensure your beneficiaries receive your out-of-state real estate according to the trust’s terms.

 Leaving a Property to a Minor